lorint/brick/v1.0/README.md

 growing file there, and perhaps it's just still clipping along.
 If you let the thing run, and you have enough disk space, then it should complete and be fully functional.

 ### 1.i.
+Autogenerate Controller Files

+To create a set of controller files based on existing models, you can run this generator:

+    bin/rails g brick:controllers

+First a model picker comes up where you choose which model(s) you wish to build controllers for -- by default all existing models are chosen.
+(Use the arrow keys and spacebar to select and deselect items in the list), then press ENTER and controller files will be written into the app/controllers folder.

+Brick also knows how to deal with model namespacing via modules, building out the same controller namespacing with modules as appropriate.

+### 1.j.
 Autogenerate Migration Files based on a Salesforce WSDL file

 If you'd like to have a set of migration files built out to match the data structure from an installation of Salesforce, first obtain the WSDL file, confirm that it has an .xml file